kikinteractive/ice/README.md

 * No confusing use of separate "bootstrap" guice injectors; All ice system classes are just included in your app's main injector.

 ## Usage
-**Note:** *Maven artifacts are not yet published.
-This notice will be removed when we get them published to Maven Central.*
 ### Project Setup
 You can use ice with maven by adding the following to your pom.xml:
 ```xml